High School and Beyond Plan

 Middle School

-• Start the plan by the end of 8th grade, with a career interest and skills inventory that will help inform high school course-taking and help the student initially identify education and career goals.
+• By seventh grade, each student must be administered a career interest and skills inventory that will help inform the student's eighth grade course taking and initial identification of their education and career goals.

 • Involve parents and guardians in the process of developing and updating the high school and beyond plan.
 The plan must be provided to the student's parents or guardians in their native language if that language is one of the two most frequently spoken non-English languages of students in the district.
 Districts are also encouraged to provide plans to parents and guardians in additional languages as needed, to the extent feasible.